-It is understood that some current industry systems will not be able to provide all of the data elements exactly as defined, and some suggestions for adaptations are provided in section 9 of this appendix.
+It is understood that some current industry systems will not be able to provide all of the data elements exactly as defined, and some suggestions for adaptations are provided in section E2.8 of this appendix.

 The original design was aimed at supporting scheduled commercial flights, and no specific consideration was given to General Aviation flights.
-This shortfall will be addressed in subsequent versions of the schema, however a method for supporting general aviation flights using the current schema is provided in section 10 of this appendix.
+This shortfall has been addressed in version 16.2 and later versions of the schema, however a method for supporting general aviation flights using earlier schema versions is provided in section E3 of this appendix.
+Using the latest schema, either the LegIdentifier, or the GeneralAviationLegIdentifier is populated, but not both.